yarnpkg/yarn/README.md

 **Determinism:** Based around a version lockfile which ensures that operations on the dependency graph can be easily transitioned.
-We check module directories and verify their integrity to ensure `kpm install` always produces the same file structure.
+We check module directories and verify their integrity to ensure `yarn install` always produces the same file structure.

 **Security:** Strict guarantees are placed around package installation.
 You have control over whether lifecycle scripts are executed for packages and package hashes are stored in the